-Institutions which have access to other’s money and have the power to invest it in such projects.
+Institutions that have access to other’s money and have the power to invest it in such projects.
 They’re a great option for getting funded.

 Private equity investors with huge capital investing capability.
-They are open to investing in risky ventures as well because of their business acumen and hunger for big returns.
+They are also open to investing in risky ventures because of their business acumen and hunger for big returns.

 Individuals with great net worth, these people are the ones who are among the first set of people to invest in any startup.

-You can get funded by the various enterprise schemeslaunched by the government for promoting business growth in Dubai.
+You can get funded by the various enterprise schemes launched by the government to promote business growth in Dubai.